Connecting orbits in quasiaffine spherical varieties via $B$-root subgroups: Introduction

 This theorem is a consequence of Theorem~\ref{thm_main} below.

-It follows from Theorem~\ref{thm_reg_locus} that for a quasiaffine spherical $G$-variety $X$ every $G$-orbit in the regular locus of~$X$ can be connected with the open $G$-orbit via a suitable chain of $B$-root subgroups, which yields the following corollary.
+It follows from Theorem~\ref{thm_reg_locus} that, for a quasiaffine spherical $G$-variety~$X$, every $G$-orbit in the regular locus of~$X$ can be connected with the open $G$-orbit via a suitable chain of $B$-root subgroups, which yields the following corollary.

-\begin{corollary} Let $X$ be a quasiaffine spherical $G$-variety and let $\widetilde G$ be the subgroup in $\Aut X$ generated by the images of $G$ and all $B$-root subgroups on~$X$.
+\begin{corollary} Let $X$ be a quasiaffine spherical $G$-variety \textup(not necessarily normal\textup) and let $\widetilde G$ be the subgroup in $\Aut(X)$ generated by the images of $G$ and all $B$-root subgroups on~$X$.
 Then the regular locus of $X$ is a single $\widetilde G$-orbit. \end{corollary}

 In the case where $G = B = T$ and $X$ is affine (so that $X$ is an affine toric $T$-variety), Theorem~\ref{thm_reg_locus} and Corollary~\ref{crl_reg_locus} were known from~\cite{AKZ}.

 This note may serve as a complement and further development of one of the main results of the preprint~\cite{Sha} (Theorem~3), which states that the regular locus of an affine spherical $G$-variety $X$ is a single orbit of the subgroup in $\Aut(X)$ generated by~$G$ and all $\GG_a$-subgroups.
 In fact, Corollary~\ref{crl_reg_locus} gives an affirmative answer to~\cite[Question~1]{Sha}.
 We remark that the strategy of our proof of Theorem~\ref{thm_reg_locus} goes the same lines as that used in~\cite{Sha}.